stephenmathieson/node-obfuscator/Readme.md

 });
 ```

-Also see [acceptance tests] or the [docs].
+Also see [acceptance tests](https://github.com/stephenmathieson/node-obfuscator/tree/master/test/acceptance) or the [docs](https://github.com/stephenmathieson/node-obfuscator/tree/master/docs.md).

 ## How it Works

-Think [browserify] only for node, plus [UglifyJs].
+Think [browserify](https://github.com/substack/node-browserify) only for node, plus [UglifyJs](https://github.com/mishoo/UglifyJS2).
 Your entire project will be concatenated into a single file.
 This file will contain a stubbed `require` function, which will handle everything for you.
-This single file will be run through [UglifyJs], making it more difficult to read.
+This single file will be run through [UglifyJs](https://github.com/mishoo/UglifyJS2), making it more difficult to read.

 Undoing this process is hopefully as painful as decompiling java bytecode.